Pumalani is located on a hillside overlooking Lake Malawi.

 Disabled access: On Request

-Laundry facilities: A full laundry service is included.
+Laundry facilities: A full laundry service is included at Pumulani.

-Accepted payment on location: Payments for any extras at Pumulani are best made in cash; USD, Euro or Malawi Kwacha are all accepted.
-The only alternative is to use a Visa credit card, upon which there is a 5% surcharge.
+Accepted payment on location: Payments for any extras at Pumulani are best made in cash; US dollars, SA Rands, Pounds sterling, Euro or Malawi Kwacha are all accepted.
+Visa credit cards are also accepted, upon which there is a 5% surcharge.
 Other credit cards are not accepted at Pumulani.